ECIP 1112: Olympia Treasury Contract Source

 • Access Control:

-• Reverts all direct withdrawal attempts from EOAs or unauthorized contracts.
+• Revert all direct withdrawal attempts from EOAs or unauthorized contracts.

 Example: Olympia Treasury Contract